 Clone the repository:

-You will now have a local directory with all of the jetty-documentation.
+You will now have a local directory with all of jetty, including the jetty-documentation.
 Now we move on to building it.

 While maven is running you may see a lot of files being downloaded.
 If you are not familiar with maven, then what you are seeing is maven setting up the execution environment for generating the documentation.
-This build should produce xhtml, as well as any other output formats that we are working with as time goes on.
+This build will first produce docbook xml and then through the docbkx-maven-plugin generate the chunked html output.
 The downloads are all of the java dependencies that are required to make this build work.
-After a while the downloading will stop and you'll see the execution of the docbkx-maven-plugin.
+After a while the downloading will stop and you should see the execution of the asciidoctor-maven-plugin followed by the docbkx-maven-plugin.